CMS-Enterprise/easi-app/README.md

     and changing the `PATH`.
     Then source your profile with `source ~/.bashrc` or `~/.bash_profile` to ensure that your terminal has it.
+* **Note**:
+    If you have previously used yarn or Golang, please make sure none of them are pinned to an old version by running `brew list --pinned`.
+    If they are pinned, please run `brew unpin <formula>`.
+    You can upgrade these formulas instead of installing by running `brew upgrade <formula`.

 ### Setup: Git